spotify/scio-idea-plugin/README.md

 The easiest way is to click on the weird looking "clock" in the bottom-right corner - it's actually a shortcut to scala compiler.
 If it's already running - stop it, then press `Configure...` and in `JVM parameters` add `-Dbigquery.staging_dataset.location=EU`.

+## User interaction

+If Scio plugin can't find scala files, it will log an error via IntelliJ Event Log, which you should see via red bubble in the lower-right corner.
+The message should inform you that, you need to recompile the project.
+Follow the instructions.

+If you rebuild the project, plugin should react in a matter of seconds - if completion is still not there, poke the code around, wait a minute or two.
+At this point plugin simply reacts to IntelliJ events, which sporadicly take a while to propegate.

 # Logging

 This pluging is using IDEA diagnostic logger, you can find the log file